javirozalen/javirozalen/README.md

 ## 📱 What I'm Building: Mobile Apps

 My focus in personal projects is on creating engaging and practical mobile experiences.
-I'm actively exploring and developing applications for both Android and iOS platforms.
+I'm actively exploring and developing applications for Android.

 * **Current Interests:**
     * Building user-friendly interfaces.